90% Attendance Rule for Credit

 Addressing Chronic Absenteeism

-Regular attendance is essential for your child's education and every day counts.
+Regular attendance is essential for your child's academic success.
 Consistent attendance helps students stay engaged, participate fully in classroom activities, and achieve their academic goals.
-Missing even a few days can significantly impact a student's learning progress.
+Missing just a few days of school can disrupt learning, lower academic achievement, and lead to chronic absenteeism.
+China Spring ISD is committed to working with families to ensure students stay on track.

-Make sure your student goes to every day of required instruction
+Make sure your student attends every required instructional day.

-Communicate with the school in the event of a necessary absence
+Communicate with the school about any necessary absences.

 Every Day in School Counts